ansonmiu0214/sia-challenge-2018/deeplens/README.md

 It is recommended that you run the `clean.sh` script located in the root directory by executing `./clean.sh`.
 If there are permission errors, execute `chmod +x clean.sh` to provide execution rights.

 After cleaning, navigate back to the `deeplens/` directory and run `python deeplens.py`.
 If this is your first time running the script, it will download the dataset required for the model, which will take some time.

+### Inspecting the output
+The output JSON payload will be in `./deeplens_data`, relative to the __root folder__ of the repository.
+These will be consumed by the dashboard API when inspecting food wastage for __flight SQ888__, which is a fictitious flight code created solely to demonstrate the integration of DeepLens data into the dashboard.